kdave/btrfs-progs/Documentation/Kernel-by-version.rst

     writes (now does: nologreplay)

 - default inline limit is now 2048 (instead of page size, usually 4096)
-- /dev/btrfs-control now understands the GET_SUPPORTE_FEATURES ioctl
+- /dev/btrfs-control now understands the GET_SUPPORTED_FEATURES ioctl
 - get rid of harmless message "''could not find root %llu''"
 - preparatory work for subpage-blocksize patchset
 - fix bug when using overlayfs